-Named Executive Years of Credited Service Final Average Base Salary
+NAMED EXECUTIVE YEARS OF CREDITED SERVICE FINAL AVERAGE BASE SALARY

-John F. Kelly(1) 26.7(3)\$ 514,523
+John F. Kelly (1) 26.7 (3) \$ 514,523

 William S. Ayer 8.3 352,379

-George D. Bagley(2) 10.1(3) 263,248
+George D. Bagley (2) 10.1 (3) 263,248

 Gregg A. Saretsky 5.8 231,965

 Bradley D. Tilden 12.8 197,649

-Jeffrey D. Pinneo(4) 5.7 202,704
+Jeffrey D. Pinneo (4) 5.7 202,704

-- (1) When Mr. Kelly transferred from Alaska Airlines to Horizon Air in , he was 100% vested under the Salaried Retirement Plan.
-Horizon Air does not have a similar plan, but is supplementing his benefits to ensure that his retirement benefit is equivalent to what he would have received had he been employed with Alaska Airlines during his tenure at Horizon Air. - (2) When Mr. Bagley transferred from Alaska Airlines to Horizon Air in October 1995, he was 100% vested under the Salaried Retirement Plan.
+- (1) When Mr. Kelly transferred from Alaska Airlines to Horizon Air in 1987, he was 100% vested under the Salaried Retirement Plan.
+Horizon Air does not have a similar plan, but agreed to supplement his benefits to ensure that his retirement benefit is equivalent to what he would have received had he been employed with Alaska Airlines during his tenure at Horizon Air.
+Alaska Airlines assumed this liability in 1996. - (2) When Mr. Bagley transferred from Alaska Airlines to Horizon Air in October 1995, he was 100% vested under the Salaried Retirement Plan.
 Horizon Air does not have a similar plan, but will supplement his benefits to ensure that his retirement benefit will be equivalent to what he would have received had he been employed during his tenure at Horizon Air with Alaska Airlines. - (3) Reflects combined service at Alaska Airlines and Horizon Air since becoming eligible for the Salaried Retirement Plan. - (4) When Mr. Pinneo was elected as President and CEO of Horizon Air in 2002, he was 100% vested under the Salaried Retirement Plan on account of prior service at Alaska.
 At that time Horizon Air, which does not have a plan similar to the Alaska Airlines Salaried Retirement Plan, agreed to supplement his benefits to ensure that his retirement benefit will be equivalent to what he would have received had he been participating in the Alaska Airlines Salaried Retirement Plan during his tenure as President and CEO of Horizon Air.